BerendKemper/callback-queue/README.md

         </details>
     </ul>
     <div>
-        Empties the queue, removing any queued callbacks and their arguments.
+        Empties the queue, removing any queued callbacks and their arguments and sets the index to <code>0</code>.
     </div>
 </div>

 <div>
     <h3><code>callbackQueue.destroy()</code></h3>
-    Empties the queue, removing any queued callbacks and their arguments and sets the parent property to null.
-Make sure all references to the instance are removed so it can be garbage collected.
+    Empties the queue, removing any queued callbacks and their arguments and removes any references to functios and arguments.
+Make sure to remove all references to the instance so it can be garbage collected.
 </div>

 <div>